Marketing is one of the ways that a product may be deemed to be defective from a legal standpoint.

 A product has to perform as advertised.
 If a claim is made for a product that is not true, there is potentially vulnerability on the part of the advertiser to being sued.
-If your Internet Sales Provider sells you 8Mbps Internet access and you never get speeds higher than 1Mbps, for example, you may be able to sue over it.
+If your ISP sells you 8Mbps Internet access and you never get speeds higher than 1Mbps, for example, you may be able to sue over it.
 If an inaccurate claim led to a personal injury, you may be owed significant compensation.

 If a product is advertised and sold as being able to do something that is not true, that can be grounds for a lawsuit.
 For example, if you were sold an electronic service that was supposed to be able to send emails and faxes but that could not, you would want to consider suing the provider.
 Sketchers has recently run into this problem with their “shape up” shoes which have shown do not actually increase fitness.